Vegan Halloween Sugar Cookies

 As an Amazon Associate, I earn from qualifying purchases.
 Read the full disclosure here.

 This year I decided to dress up as a baker.
 I figured I bake enough throughout the year that it was an appropriate costume.
 I have an apron with my blog’s logo on it and I wore a baker’s hat as well.
-I actually ended up baking Halloween cookies and passing them out the to little brother’s and sister’s of my students.
+I actually ended up baking Halloween cookies and passing them out at school.
 It was so much fun!

 I was hoping the cookies would taste just as good as the original sugar cookie and I wasn’t disappointed!
 I was actually surprised by how flavorful and delicious the vegan cookies turned out.
 They were slightly crisp on the edges but soft and sugary in the middle.